 For years, Ron traveled an hour and a half each way to work as a mechanic for the Kansas City Star newspaper.
 He worked long hours and many night shifts to support our family.
-Sadly in 2008, we lost much of our retirement savings in the stock market crash, like so many others.
+As many did, we lost most of our retirement savings in the 2008 stock market crash.
 To make matters worse, the newspaper industry was declining and we feared that Ron would soon lose his job.
-We were unprepared for retirement as every last dime had gone into raising our family and we weren’t sure what we were going to do next.
+Every last dime had gone into raising our family and we weren’t sure what to do next.

 Those early days were long, with many sleepless nights.
-With virtually no money for advertising, we relied entirely on our creativity and ingenuity to help our small company grow.
+With virtually no money for advertising, we relied on our creativity and ingenuity to help our small company grow.
 My son asked me if I wouldn’t mind filming some quilt tutorials to get our name out there and I responded, “Sure! … What’s a tutorial?”
 I soon found myself in front of the camera, teaching quilting techniques to a tiny handful of viewers.
-That first video, like a small stone, produced ripples and became the start of something amazing.
+That first tutorial video, like a small stone, produced ripples and became the start of something amazing.

 Making quilting simpler is what I’m all about.
-Precuts are the building blocks of my tutorials and quilting designs because they make quilting quick and easy, which is great if you’re on a time crunch to get that quilt done for a new baby, wedding, graduation, or any other special occasion.
-If you’re new to precuts, let me explain what they are.
-Precut fabrics are bundles of material cut into standard shapes and sizes, featuring an array of coordinating textiles from a designer’s fabric line.
+Precut fabrics are the building blocks of my tutorials and quilting designs because they make quilting quick and easy, which is great if you’re on a time crunch to get that quilt done for a new baby, wedding, graduation, or any other special occasion.
+If you’re new to precut fabrics, let me explain what they are.
+Precuts are bundles of quilt fabric cut into standard shapes and sizes, featuring an array of coordinating textiles from a designer’s fabric line.
 They even have cute and delicious names like charm packs, layer cakes, and jelly rolls—almost makes me hungry!
 Using precuts means you don’t have to spend hours picking out bolts of fabric—these little fabric bundles coordinate perfectly.

-We’ve also created what many call the “Disneyland of Quilting” right here in Hamilton.
+We’ve also created the ultimate quilter’s experience that many call the “Disneyland of Quilting” right here in Hamilton.
 Our darling little town now attracts visitors from across the globe.
 Heck, we just had a bus full of quilters from Australia pull into town who were absolutely delightful!
 With 12 quilt shops right on main street—each featuring a different fabric theme—you’re guaranteed to find quilt fabric you’ll fall in love with!
-We even have a spacious Sewing Center for quilting retreats, great restaurants, the world’s biggest spool of thread, and a place called “Man’s Land” full of comfy reclining chairs and TVs, where weary folks can stop in and take a break from shopping (and even play a round of pool!)
+We even have a spacious Sewing Center for quilting retreats, great restaurants, the world’s biggest spool of thread, and a place called “Man’s Land” full of comfy reclining chairs and TVs, where weary folks can stop in and take a break from shopping (and even play a round of pool!).
 Hamilton, Missouri, (aka Quilt Town, USA) is a must-see destination for any quilter and I can’t believe I live in such an incredible place!